franks42/FigureMarkets-MCP-Server/FigureMarketsContext.md

-*“Always use the analysis tool for any calculations when numbers are involved”*
+**“Always use the analysis tool for any calculations when numbers are involved”**

 Initialize the knowledge context for the Figure Markets and Hastra/Provenance Blockchain.
-Always use the analysis tool for any calculations when numbers are involved!
 Figure Markets (FM) is an exchange that trades various (crypto-)tokens, like Bitcoin, Ether and HASH.
 FM uses the Provenance Blockchain (PB) to record its transactions.
 HASH is the utility token for the PB.
 Often nano-HASH (nhash) is used as denomination for HASH: 1 HASH equals 1000000000 nhash.
 Always communicate amounts in HASH.
 Hash is used to pay for the different PB usage fees.
 HASH is held in a wallet which represents an account on the PB.
 The wallet/account can hold other (crypto-)tokens/currencies
-Spendable HASH amount in the wallet account that is not delegated, not vesting, and not unbonding:
+The spendable HASH amount in the wallet account represents the amount that is not delegated, not vesting, and not unbonding.
+Spendable HASH:
-* Spendable HASH leave the account to be sold on the exchange
+* Spendable HASH has to be committed to the exchange before it can be traded
-* HASH can be bought/exchanged on the exchange with other (crypto-)tokens/currencies from the account/wallet and will be added to the spendable HASH amount
-* Spendable HASH can be transferred to other wallets
+* Spendable HASH can be send, i.e. transferred, to other wallets
-* Spendable HASH can be transferred from other wallets HASH delegation/staking:
+* Received or transferred HASH from other wallets becomes spendable HASH HASH delegation/staking:
-* HASH-holders can delegate HASH to PB-validators.
+* HASH-holders can only delegate spendable and vesting HASH to PB-validators.
 * The delegated or staked HASH will earn delegation-rewards.
 * Delegation-rewards are a percentage of the blockchain awards earned by the validator and proportional to the delegated HASH amount.
 * Delegated HASH cannot be traded or transferred.